OlubukolaSoneye/-NVIDIA-Stock-Price-Forecasting-ARIMA-Time-Series-Analysis-Python-/README.md

 - Findings support the principle of parsimony in financial time series forecasting

+**Figure 5: ARIMA(0,1,0) Six-Month Forward Forecast**
+The optimal model produces a flat forecast equal to the final training value, consistent with random-walk dynamics where future price changes are driven by unpredictable innovations rather than past patterns.

 <p align="left">
   <img src="Screenshot 2026-02-23 at 23.55.05.png" width="700"/>
 </p>

 <p align="left">
   <img src="Screenshot 2026-02-23 at 23.56.41.png" width="700"/>